MicrosoftDocs/defender-docs/defender-office-365/mdo-portal-permissions.md

 For complete information about these role groups, see [Roles and role groups in the Microsoft Defender XDR and Microsoft Purview compliance portals](scc-permissions.md)

 > [!NOTE]
-> Microsoft Defender for Office data available in the Defender portal is not impacted by Adaptive Scopes, if those are configured in the Microsoft Purview portal.
-For additional informaion on Purview's Adaptive scopes, see [Adaptive scopes in Purview compliance portal](https://learn.microsoft.com/en-us/purview/purview-adaptive-scopes)
+> Defender for Office 365 data that's available in the Microsoft Defender portal isn't affected by adaptive scopes that are configured in the Microsoft Purview compliance portal.
+For more information about adaptive scopes, see [Adaptive scopes](/purview/purview-adaptive-scopes).
->

 The following actions are available for Email & collaboration role groups in the Defender portal:

 - [Create role groups](#create-email--collaboration-role-groups-in-the-microsoft-defender-portal)